CopernicaMarketingSoftware/Documentation/Publisher/en/restv2/rest-get-ms-destination-unsubscribes.md

-# REST API: GET destination unsubscribes (Marketing Suite)
+# REST API: GET destination/message unsubscribes (Marketing Suite)

 Each emailing is tracked, which allows Copernica to provide you with emailing statistics.
 Unsubscribe clicks are one of these statistics and